-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bristol isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bristol are a mix of both white- and blue-collar jobs.
 Overall, Bristol is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bristol who work in office and administrative support (15.53%), sales jobs (13.77%), and management occupations (8.58%).
+There are especially a lot of people living in Bristol who work in office and administrative support (12.22%), sales jobs (11.72%), and management occupations (10.18%).

 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bristol include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Bristol include English, Irish, German, Scots-Irish, and Dutch.

 The most common language spoken in Bristol is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.